 The Community Advisory Board (CAB) originated with the passing of the Public Telecommunications Financing Act of 1978, which mandates the establishment of a council “broadly representative of the communities served by WHUT.
 The CAB is composed of citizens who represent the diverse interests of the communities served.
 The CAB advises WHUT’s management on a wide variety of programming and outreach issues relating to our communities served.
 Through its work, the CAB strives to develop stronger connections between WHUT and the communities it serves.

-Quarterly Advisory board meetings will be held at
+Quarterly Advisory board virtual meetings will be held at

 2023 Meeting Dates

 The link for joining the meeting

 All meetings will begin at 8:30 am E.T. and will be held in a virtual environment using Zoom or Microsoft Teams, or by way of a standard conference call or in person.

 Sherri N. Blount